 A 3-day workout split sounds like the perfect timeframe for beginners.
 Are you one of those people who is hesitant about taking the first step in their fitness journey and starting to work out?
-Many people struggle with this issue simply because they have absolutely no idea what to do in the gym, and designing a good workout program to follow just seems too frustrating and hard.
+Many people struggle with this issue simply because they have no idea what to do in the gym, and designing a good workout program to follow just seems too frustrating and hard.

 If that sounds like you, then stick around because I’m going to help guide you through it all.
+Make sure you keep track of your workout with these fitness apps so you know how much progress you are making.

 So What Is the Perfect Workout Split?